-China Heritage is also the online home of The Wairarapa Academy for New Sinology 白水書院, conceived by John Minford and Geremie R. Barmé, and its projects.
+China Heritage, which was launched in December 2016, is also the online home of The Wairarapa Academy for New Sinology 白水書院, conceived by John Minford and Geremie R. Barmé, and its projects.
 The Academy is based in the Wairarapa Valley, New Zealand.
-Its other web sites, China Heritage Annual, A New Sinology Reader and The Story of the Stone site, will be launched during the course of 2017:
+Its ‘sororal site’, China Heritage Annual, was launched in March 2017.
+Other related sites — A New Sinology Reader and The Story of the Stone site — will be launched in 2017-2018:

 - China Heritage Annual is a New Series that revives China Heritage Quarterly, which went into abeyance in 2012.
-The first issue of the Annual, guest edited with Yayun Zhu 朱亞運 and William Sima, focusses on Nanking 南京.
+The first issue of the Annual, guest edited with William Sima and the assistance of Yayun Zhu 朱亞運, focusses on Nanking 南京.
 It was launched at the Shanghai International Literary Festival on 14 March 2017.
 Future issues of the Annual will cover such topics as: ‘Hong Kong, The Best China’, ‘Translated China’, ‘Fakes, Phonies, Forgeries, Facsimiles and Follies’, ‘Chinese Food: A World in Five Flavours’ and the city of Changchun 長春.

 - A New Sinology Reader develops the ideas first proposed by Geremie R. Barmé with the founding of the China Heritage Project, and which informed the creation of the Australian Centre on China in the World.
 The Reader will feature guided readings in New Sinology.